SpartanPlume/Tosurnament/README.md

 ### Secrets

-Create a `secrets` folder and add the following files in it:
+Create a `secrets` folder in the `docker` folder and add the following files in it:
 - `db_password.txt`: Password for your db

 Example of content for any file: